Apoorva14396/ES6-Documentation/README.md

 console.log(a);`70`</br>

 <h3>Const keyword.</h3>
-Value of const cannot be change if we change it will throw runtime error.</br>
+-Value of const cannot be change if we change it will throw runtime error.</br>
 eg: const X=1;</br>
 X=2; </br>
 console.log(X); `error:Assignment to constant variable`</br>
-We should initialize the const variable with value at the time of declaration.</br>
+-We should initialize the const variable with value at the time of declaration.</br>

 Arrays and objects are of **reference types** .So, const here holds doesn't hold constant values but a pointer to those</br> values which is of constant type.</br>